-- KUPD officer in charge - Fire Department Commander (hereafter referred to as FDC). - Assistant Complex Director/Complex Director/Scholarship Hall Director (hereafter referred to as ACD/CD/SHD) or person in charge of the hall at that time: If the ACD/CD/SHD is not in the building, a Resident Assistant or Proctor takes charge.
+- KUPD officer in charge - Fire Department Commander (hereafter referred to as FDC). - Assistant Complex Director/Complex Director/Hall Coordinator (hereafter referred to as ACD/CD/HC) or person in charge of the hall at that time: If the ACD/CD/HC is not in the building, a Resident Assistant, Proctor, or Food Board Manager takes charge while also contacting staff on call.